GeirGrusom/WebShard/README.md

 Known issues
 ============

-* POST data is not deserialized, so currently POST doesn't work unless the controller does all the hard work.
+* JSON deserialization is not yet completed.
+In the future it is intended that you can replace the built-in JSON serializstion with JSON.NET if you so please.